 What Is Meant By Hair Weaving?

-Hair weaving is exactly as it sounds, it is a non-surgical process in which artificial hair is attached by the way of sewing it to the existing hair in order to create the illusion of a fuller head of hair.
+Hair weaving is exactly as it sounds; it is a non-surgical process in which artificial hair is attached by sewing it to the existing hair to create the illusion of a fuller head of hair.

 Hair weaves are commonly known as hair extensions or artificial hair integrations.

 Is Hair Weaving Permanent?

 Hair weaving is mainly done to change up someone’s hairstyle or to cover up hair loss problems such as thinning, patchiness, or baldness.

 Whatever the reason, with hair weaving or hair extension, you should expect a more lasting effect, totally the opposite of a wig that you can take a right off at the end of your day.

 Hair weaving can be glued, clipped, or sewn, making it feel more secure since they are attached to individual hair strands.
 This also makes it last longer since they work with existing natural hair keeping it in place.

 Hair extensions can last up to two months; it also depends on how well you take care of your hair weave.
 By that time, you will need to do a touch-up.

 How Much Does A Hair Weave Cost?